axios/axios/CONTRIBUTING.md

 - `grunt test` run the jasmine and mocha tests
 - `grunt build` run webpack and bundle the source
 - `grunt version` prepare the code for release
-- `grunt watch:test` watch for changes and run `test`
-- `grunt watch:build` watch for changes and run `build`

 Please don't include changes to `dist/` in your pull request.
 This should only be updated when releasing a new version.

-## Releasing

-Releasing a new version is mostly automated.
-For now the [CHANGELOG](https://github.com/axios/axios/blob/master/CHANGELOG.md) requires being updated manually.
-Once this has been done run the commands below.
-Versions should follow [semantic versioning](http://semver.org/).

-- `npm version <newversion> -m "Releasing %s"`
-- `npm publish`

 ## Running Examples